Best Places to Live in South Carolina

 1. Mount Pleasant

-To complete our list of the best places to live in South Carolina, we have to talk about Mount Pleasant.
+To complete our list of the best places to live in South Carolina, we have to talk about what life is like in Mount Pleasant.
 Mount Pleasant is in the greater metropolitan of Charleston and is the number one place to live in the area, according to Niche.com.
 What makes it so great?
 Well, there’s no one right answer to that question — it’s a combination of the best qualities we’ve listed above.

 Plus, the town is young, with recent grads and 20-somethings making up most of the population.
 That translates nicely into the nightlife scene of this coastal town and the community vibes are alive and well.